 Here are great ideas for what to do when at a sleepover that can be adapted for your group’s age.

-These are fun summer sleepover ideas (or pajama party themes for any time or reason)!
+These are fun summer sleepover ideas (or pajama party themes for any time or reason) and kids sleepover ideas.

 We even got creative with pajama party theme names that your guests will enjoying seeing on the invitations.